mattschlosser/sirens/README.md

 3. Wait some time... (a few days)
 4. Get a notification when the reason for the sirens becomes available

-Serer code is at https://github.com/mattschlosser/sirens-be
+Server code is at https://github.com/mattschlosser/sirens-be

 ## Project setup
 ```